MiDataInt/mdi-script-generator/static/usage/windows.md

-The first time you run a new script, you will get a message that warns you that its contents are unknown to Windows, e.g.:
+The first time you run a new script, you will get a message that its contents are unknown to Windows, e.g.:

 <div style="margin: 1em 2em; padding-left: 1em; border-left: 2px solid grey;">
 <strong>Windows protected your PC</strong></br>